What Is Democracy?

 - staying away from someone who disagrees with you

-Ask students to consider the power they (as young people) hold to create change and to work for ideas that are important to them.
+Ask learners to consider the power they (as young people) hold to create change and to work for ideas that are important to them.
 Ask them to consider what would happen if they did not act on the issues that are important to them.

 Share the following Thomas Jefferson quote: "I know of no safe depository of the ultimate powers of society but the people themselves."